 I have a friend who went to an AA meeting with his daughter to offer support.
 While he was at the meeting, he realized he was an alcoholic, too, and he hasn’t had a drink in over 20 years.

 The bottom line is, like most women, I enjoy drinking wine immensely.
 But, I don’t drink every day and I stop after one or two glasses.
 Ask yourself if you can say the same.
+Also, remember that if you are getting divorced, you are not the same person you were.
+You are temporarily under a lot of stress and could thereby be susceptible to alcohol and other addictions.

 Remember that as a newly separated or newly divorced person, you aren’t you.
 No one is.